Armed herdsmen kill 65-year-old man in Imo – The Sun Nigeria

 The community maintained that this was aside constant threat to life encountered by indigenes who farm in their land on a daily basis since 2015.

-Findings revealed that the officers of the Nigerian Police Force at Mgbala Police Division, Oguta, and some personnel of the Nigerian Army arrived the scene after the killers had fled and carried the body of the butchered farmer.
+Findings revealed that Police officers of at Mgbala Police Division, Oguta, and some personnel of the Nigerian Army arrived the scene after the killers had fled and carried the body of the butchered farmer.

 Agwa, a community known for farming is located within the oil rich region of the state which contributes to the food security of the state, has been witnessing food shortages recently due to massive cattle ranching.